 Description <Describe the objective of the use case.>

 The purpose of the use case is to transmit cancer case information to state Central Cancer Registries.
-The intent of this use case is to provide access to data not currently available, or available through non-standard and/or manual methods; it will not replace existing methods that are working well.
-The cancer use case will help assess how to address the gaps in workflow and triggers, and the potential to leverage or expand the FHIR IG developed by HL7 for breast cancer and Minimal Common Oncology Data Elements (mCODE) for all other cancers to address the public health information needs.
+The intent is to provide access to data not currently available, or available through non-standard and/or manual methods; it will not replace hospital registry reporting methods that are working well.
+The cancer use case will help assess how to address the gaps in workflow and triggers, and the potential to leverage existing HL7 FHIR Implementation Guides to address the public health information needs.

 Problem Statement <What is the challenge/problem the use case is attempting to address?>